 — Commander Marc Reina (@LAPDMarcReina) April 13, 2018

-But that is not the real danger of buying counterfeit cosmetics: these fakes can be hazardous for your health.
+But that is not the real danger of buying counterfeit cosmetics: These fakes can be hazardous for your health.
 In 2018, officers from the Los Angeles police department’s Major Task Force seized $700,000 in counterfeit cosmetics — including Kylie Cosmetics knockoffs, as well as fakes masquerading as Urban Decay and MAC — from one of L.A.’s popular discount shopping districts.
 When they tested the products, officials found they contained high levels of bacteria and feces.
-“Unfortunately, counterfeit products ranging from skincare to makeup, are not uncommon.
-They’re often made in unsanitary environments and they may be contaminated with high levels of bacteria, feces, urine, and even dangerous chemicals including arsenic,” says Shari Marchbein, M.D., a board-certified dermatologist and assistant clinical professor at New York University.
-(Even the fakes that aren’t contaminated are problematic, she adds, often containing different ingredients than the ones rigorously tested for the real products.)
+“Unfortunately, counterfeit products ranging from skincare to makeup are not uncommon.
+They’re often made in unsanitary environments and they may be contaminated with high levels of bacteria, feces, urine and even dangerous chemicals including arsenic,” says Shari Marchbein, M.D., a board-certified dermatologist and assistant clinical professor at New York University.
+(Even the fakes that are not contaminated are problematic, she adds, often containing different ingredients than the ones rigorously tested for the real products.)

 All of this is a recipe for irritation and infection.
 Using fake makeup can lead to everything from “mild reactions such as irritation, allergic reactions and redness, to more severe infections, swelling, blistering, burning and even potential permanent disfigurement,” Marchbein says.

 How to Avoid Buying Counterfeit Cosmetics